Aramantos/MS1-World-Wide-Web/README.md

 **GitHub**

 *   Under 'Source' drop-down, the 'Master branch' was selected.
-*   Once selected, this publishes the project to GitHub Pages and displays the site url.
+*   Once selected, this publishes the project to GitHub Pages and displays the site URL.

 **Local**

 *   You can do this by opening the repository, clicking on the green 'Code' button and selecting either 'clone or download'.
-*   The Clone option provides a url, which you can use on your desktop IDE.
+*   The Clone option provides a URL, which you can use on your desktop IDE.
 *   The Download ZIP option provides a link to download a ZIP file which can be unzipped on your local machine.
 *   User needs to open the unzipped folder and open index.html for the homepage to populate.